 Decisions are made before April 15 on all completed applications received by January 1.
 Most of the admissions offers are sent out in February, but occasional admissions decisions continue to be made into April.
 While late applications may be considered, admission and financial support depend on availability of positions.

-The departmental colloquia are held every Wednesday afternoon at 4:45 p.m. (after tea, coffee and cookies).
+The departmental colloquia are held Wednesday mornings at 10:20 A.M. (after tea, coffee and cookies).
 All graduate students are expected to attend as part of their regular graduate program.
 Normally, an outside speaker is invited to talk about new developments in a particular area of physics, at a level intelligible to non-specialists.
 There are also specialized weekly seminars in astrophysics, biophysics, condensed matter physics, surface science, nuclear physics, and elementary particle physics, as well as the Seminar in Physics course, required of all first-year students.

 a) Students may appeal actions of one or several faculty members to the Graduate Director.
 After consultation with the affected parties, the Graduate Director will propose a solution.
 If this is not agreeable to all parties, the matter will be referred to the Graduate Studies Committee, which will decide the matter.
 In special circumstances, a student may then appeal to the entire faculty.